 In particular we have $a^2=(a^{*})^{2}=0$.
 The algebra $\Ez$ spanned by $1,a$ and $a^*$ is four-dimensional since these generators together with $aa^*-a^*a$ already span $\Ez$.
 Hence $\Ez$ is isomorphic to the algebra of complex $2\times 2$-matrices; an explicit isomorphism is obtained by identifying $a$ and $a^*$ with the matrices

-respectively and $aa^*-a^*a$ with $i\sigma_3$.
+respectively and $aa^*-a^*a$ with $\sigma_3$.
 The Lie $*$-algebra $\Lz$ described by $1$, $a$, $a^*$ and $[a,a^*]$ is thus $u(2)$.
-Thus the anticommutation relation automatically produce the right Lie algebra for a spinning top, and $u(2)$ is the fermionic analogon of the oscillator algebra $os(1)$.
+Thus the anticommutation relation automatically produce the right Lie algebra for a spinning rigid body, and $u(2)$ is the fermionic analogue of the oscillator algebra $os(1)$.